 Composition of morphisms is simply vertical juxtaposition.
 The monoidal product and its internal left and right homs are depicted below.
-This is where clasps are introduced, as introduced by \cite{BaezStay2011}, to depict the left and right internal hom-sets of the category:
+This is where clasps of \cite{BaezStay2011} are introduced, to depict the left and right internal hom-sets of the category.

 There are special diagrams for the biclosed structure of the category, i.e. its left and right tensor-hom adjunctions, or Currying, which are depicted below.